 Mr Pratasevich has been held in arbitrary and inhuman conditions since 23 May 2021.
-As it is not possible to achieve justice and accountability in the journalist’s case at the national level, the organisations turned to the UN human rights system, requesting the expert body to declare his detention arbitrary.
+Unfortunately, it is not possible to achieve justice and accountability in the journalist’s case at the national level.
+Therefore, seven organisations turned to the UN human rights system, requesting the expert body to declare his detention arbitrary.

 The detention of Raman Pratasevich is emblematic of the Lukashenka regime’s unbridled repression of dissenting voices in the country.
-An independent journalist, Pratasevich was arbitrarily detained by Belarusian authorities on 23 May 2021, when Ryanair flight FR4978 from Athens, Greece, to Vilnius, Lithuania, on which he was travelling, was diverted and forced to land at Minsk National Airport.
-After the hijacking of his flight by Belarusian authorities, Mr Pratasevich was taken off the tarmac into KGB custody, held on trumped up charges for his journalistic activities and held incommunicado.
+Pratasevich was arbitrarily detained by Belarusian authorities on 23 May 2021, when Ryanair flight FR4978 was diverted and forced to land at Minsk National Airport.
+After the hijacking of his flight by Belarusian authorities, Mr Pratasevich was taken off the tarmac.
+After this, he was instantly put into KGB custody and held on trumped up charges for his journalistic activities and held incommunicado.

-The UN Working Group on Arbitrary Detention is a special procedure of the UN Human Rights Council, which has the mandate to investigate cases of deprivation of liberty imposed arbitrarily or inconsistently with international human rights standards.
-The Working Group’s communications procedure provides an opportunity for an independent assessment of individual cases, which is essential in Raman Pratasevich’s case.
+The UN Working Group on Arbitrary Detention is a special procedure of the UN Human Rights Council.
+It has the mandate to investigate cases of deprivation of liberty imposed arbitrarily or inconsistently with international human rights standards.
+The groups communications procedure provides an opportunity for an independent assessment of individual cases.
+This is essential in Raman Pratasevich’s case.

-Upon receiving the complaint, the Working Group will invite the Belarusian government to comment on the alleged violations of Raman Pratasevich’s rights within 60 days.
+Upon receiving the complaint, the group will invite the Belarusian government to comment on the alleged violations of Pratasevich’s rights within 60 days.
 Following this, the Working Group will provide an authoritative assessment of the regime’s attack on independent journalism.

 The organisations submitting the complaint to the UN Working Group on Arbitrary Detention include: Global Diligence, the Helsinki Foundation for Human Rights, Reporters without Borders, the World Organisation against Torture (OMCT), Article 19, the Norwegian Helsinki Committee, and International Partnership for Human Rights (IPHR).